New Revenue Recognition Standard is Fast Approaching

-It’s taken a long time and a lot of refinement, but the new standard to recognize revenue is lurking around the corner and becomes effective for private companies with reporting periods beginning after December 15, 2018.
+It’s taken a long time and a lot of refinement, but the new standard to recognize revenue is lurking around the corner and will become effective for private companies with reporting periods beginning after December 15, 2018.
 So, the question is…are you ready?

 What is this New Standard?

 Accounting Standards Update (ASU) 2014-09 establishes the following core principle: recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

 This replaces the current focus on recognizing revenue when risks and rewards are transferred, with an emphasis on when a change in control occurs.

 Maybe.
 Do you have reporting requirements that require you to prepare financial statements in accordance with U.S. GAAP?
 If so, then you must consider this new standard.
 Luckily for you, it shouldn’t significantly impact how Architects, Engineers, and Contractors recognize revenue; as long as your company recognizes revenue along with the effort incurred.

 Just be aware that there are twists and turns to the new standard that you need to consider.